nikovirtala/typesafe-dynamodb/README.md

 const client = new DynamoDB({..});
 const typesafeClient: TypeSafeDynamoDBv3<Record, "key", "sort"> = client;
 ```

+`"key"` is the name of the Hash Key attribute, and `"sort"` is the name of the Range Key attribute.

+Finally, use the client as you normally would, except now with intelligent type hints and validations.

 #### Option 2 - DynamoDBClient (a Command-Response interface optimized for tree-shaking)